 The Cooper-Anthony Mercy Child Advocacy Center’s mission is to utilize a multidisciplinary team approach to providing a safe, child-friendly and caring place where children are assessed when allegations of child abuse arise.

-Cooper-Anthony Mercy Child Advocacy Center in Mena, Ark., serves as a satellite center to our main clinic in Hot Springs.
+Cooper-Anthony Mercy Child Advocacy Center in Mena, AR, serves as a satellite center to our main clinic in Hot Springs.

 The CAMCAC offers a safe, child-friendly environment, where a comprehensive and coordinated approach is taken in response to allegations of child abuse.
 The CAMCAC is one of 14 advocacy centers in the state of Arkansas and has the unique distinction of being the only hospital-based child advocacy center in the state.
-The CAMCAC serves approximately 600 clients annually and has offices located in both Hot Springs and Mena.
+The CAMCAC serves approximately 700 clients annually and has additional offices located in both Benton and Hot Springs.

 In 2012, the CAMCAC was awarded the highest level of membership with National Children’s Alliance, which is the accrediting agency for Children’s Advocacy Centers.

 The CAMCAC provides essential services to Arkansas’ youngest victims of abuse ranging from birth to 18 years of age.
 These services include forensic interviews, child advocacy, medical exams, and mental health therapy.
 The CAMCAC also provides education and training regarding child abuse in the communities we serve, including a child abuse prevention and body safety program for children.